9 Uses For Hemp The Mainstream Media Won’t Tell You

 3) Building Materials

-You may be surprised to hear that hemp can be used as a base for a wide range of building materials.
-In fact, it’s possible that hemp will be used primarily in residential and commercial buildings in the not-too-distant future.
+You may be surprised to find out that hemp serves as a basis for many different building products.
+It is quite possible that hemp will be known as a material of dwellings and offices in the nearest future.

 4) Livestock Feed